 In Module 3, you will:

-– Learn the key steps to take to prepare for an interview
+● Learn the key steps to plan and prepare for an interview and understand what each step entails

-– Discover some preparation techniques you can adopt to be psychologically prepared to conduct an interview with a person suffering from trauma
+● Discover possible techniques to psychologically prepare for an interview with a person who has experienced trauma

 Before moving on to the quiz, please check out the additional resources provided under the “Materials” tab above.